 National Mission on Power Electronics Technology Phase-II (NAMPET-II)

-The overall objectives of NaMPET Phase-II Programme initiated in January 2012 for implementation in five years is to strengthen the power electronics base in the country by carrying out a multitude of activities like technology development projects, training activities and strengthening the industry interactions with R&D and academic institutes through collaborative research projects.
+The overall objectives of NaMPET Phase-II Programme, initiated in January 2012 for implementation in five years, is to strengthen the power electronics base in the country by carrying out a multitude of activities like technology development projects, training activities and strengthening the industry interactions with R&D and academic institutes through collaborative research projects.
 As part of NaMPET Phase-II, three categories of projects viz. (i) Deployment, up gradation and product development projects as a follow up to Phase-I projects where prototypes were developed and tested in lab conditions, (ii) Advanced technology development projects in emerging areas like power electronics components of Smart Grid, Renewable Energy Micro Grids and their connectivity, Smart Controllers, Power Electronics system for high voltage application and Micro/Mini Hydel power generation, and (iii) Exploratory research projects at academic institutions have been undertaken for implementation.
+Further to these three categories, some deployment activities have been taken up for deployment of technologies developed under NaMPET-II.
 As part of awareness programme three short term courses in different areas of power electronics are proposed to be organised at academic institutes every year for five years.
 Annual workshop on power electronics with specific theme are proposed to be organised every year including one international conference.
 It is to provide platform for interactions between academic, R&D and institutes working in the field.
 Additional infrastructure facilities are created at CDAC (T) as nodal Centre for (i) Test/demonstration set up required for development in the renewable energy area/Smart Grid components (ii) facilities for product engineering, transfer of technology and industry interaction.
-The following 22 sub projects have been initiated at nodal agency CDAC (T) and other participating institutes to meet the objectives of the NaMPET Phase-II programme:
+The following 27 sub projects/activities have been initiated at nodal agency CDAC (T) and other participating institutes to meet the objectives of the NaMPET Phase-II programme:

 (i) Deployment, up gradation and product development